 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide counsel with context for negotiating intercreditor arrangements by comparing critical aspects of the most common arrangements--first lien/second lien, split collateral, senior/mezzanine, and unitranche structures.
+This CLE course will provide counsel with context for negotiating intercreditor arrangements by comparing critical aspects of the most common arrangements--first lien/second lien, split collateral, senior/mezzanine, and unitranche structures.
 The panel will also discuss significant recent trends in intercreditor arrangements and salient problems.

 - Overview and comparison of the four most prevalent intercreditor arrangements